zkmkarlsruhe/museum-label/README.md

 Quick Start
 -----------

-Quick server startup for testing on macOS:
+Quick startup for testing on a single system

+Setup:
-* Clone this repo and submodules
+1. Clone this repo and submodules
 ~~~
 git clone git@git.zkm.de:Hertz-Lab/Research/intelligent-museum/museum-label.git
 cd museum-label
 git submodule update --init --recursive
 ~~~
-* Build LanguageIdentifier, see `LanguageIdentifier/README.md`
+2. Build LanguageIdentifier, see `LanguageIdentifier/README.md`
-* Install server dependencies:
+3. Install python dependencies:
 ~~~
 cd ../museum-label
-make server
+make
 ~~~

+Run:
-* Start server:
+1. Start server:
 ~~~
 ./server.sh
 ~~~

-### With TF-Luna Sensor

-If the TF-Luna sensor and USB serial port adapter are available, the display component can be run directly to start the sensor and open webclient in the browser:
+2. On a second commandline, start display:
 ~~~
-./display.sh
+./display
 ~~~

+### TF-Luna Sensor

+If the TF-Luna sensor and USB serial port adapter are available, the display component will try to find the serial device path.
+If this simple detection doesn't work, you can provide the path as a display script argument:

+    ./display.sh /dev/tty.usbserial-401

 See `tfluna/README.md` for additional details.